 Blood flows to your eyes through blood vessels that pass over the retina — the part of your eye that acts as a receptor for all light.
 Red blood cells, which make up more than 90 percent of your blood, absorb blue light.
 White blood cells let blue light through to your retina, which then sends a signal of increased brightness to the brain.

 When white blood cells stretch to pass through the blood vessels in your eyes, you may see dots that look like little worms moving around in your vision.
 This is most noticeable when staring at a wide, clear area—like a blue sky.

-The dots may look like little worms as the bigger white blood cells stretch and elongate to pass through the capillaries.
+Speed of the moving dots vary in time with your pulse, accelerating with your heartbeat.
 You may also see a dark tail with the dot of light, which is a bunch-up of red blood cells behind the slower-moving white blood cell.

-Don’t confuse the normal blue field entoptic phenomenon (BFEP) with floaters or flashes—which can interfere with your vision and signal a serious eye problem.
-BFEP lights are all the same size and shape.
+Don’t confuse the normal blue field entoptic phenomenon with floaters or flashes—which can interfere with your vision and signal a serious eye problem.
+Moving dots caused by the blue field entoptic phenomenon are all the same size and shape.
 If the eye stops moving, the spots keep whizzing around.